Anik4geeks/blog/blog/full-stack-developer-portfolio.md

 ### Important skills to show on a Full Stack Developer Portfolio

-Because full stack development includes both, front-end and back-end, it is necessary for a portfolio to demonstrate proficiency in both areas.
-If you do not have experience, you can still expose the languages ​​and tools that you learned in the course(s) that you have taken in your learning, whether they are paid or free.
+Because full stack development includes both the front-end and the back-end, a full-stack portfolio needs to demonstrate proficiency in both areas.
+If you do not have completed projects to show, focus on  the languages ​​and tools that you learned in the courses you have taken, independent of whether they are paid or free.

-Mention which frameworks you are familiar with, which ones you use and what you managed to do with that knowledge.
-This with both disciplines (front and back).
-The largest frameworks and tools for developers are easy to find in the study plans of certain coding academies built to cover the entire Full Stack spectrum like this [full stack coding bootcamp](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) program.
+Mention which frameworks you are familiar with, which ones you use and how you have been able to apply that knowledge for both the front and back ends.
+At a  [full stack coding bootcamp](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) like the one at 4geeks Academy, you will learn to use the frameworks and tools that are most important for full-stack developer positions.

 ### Tips for Building an Effective Full Stack Developer Portfolio